mfrcodingproject/learn-git/README.md

 In the first mini-project, you'll be mimicking the steps you'll take when you first start your personal project.
 Creating a repository, linking it to your computer, then pushing those changes up to your GitHub.

-In the second mini-project, you'll be mimicking the steps you'll take with nearly every DevMountain project you do.
-You'll 'fork' the DevMountain repository, link your computer with your fork, then push those changes up to your GitHub.
+In the second mini-project, you'll be mimicking the steps you'll take with nearly every project you do.
+You'll 'fork' the repository, link your computer with your fork, then push those changes up to your GitHub.

-Finally, in the last mini-project you'll be mimicking the steps you'll take during the group project portion.
+Finally, in the last mini-project you'll be mimicking the steps you'll take during the group project in real work environment.
 You'll fork your group's repo, link your computer with your fork, push changes to your GitHub, then make a 'Pull Request' into your group's repo.

 ## Mini-Project 1: Personal Project